-Galaxy S20 vs Galaxy S9: What Buyers Need to Know
+Galaxy S20 vs Galaxy S9: Should You Upgrade?

 Ok, basically every aspect of the Galaxy S20 is better than the Galaxy S9.
 You probably noticed how much bigger the battery is this year when reading the spec sheet above, but charging speeds are much-improved as well.

-- Samsung Galaxy S20: 4000 mAh (25w fast wired charging, fast wireless charging and reverse wireless charging)
+- Galaxy S20: 4000 mAh (25w fast wired charging, fast wireless charging and reverse wireless charging)

 - Galaxy S9: 3,000 mAh (Quick Charge 2.0 wired fast charging, fast wireless charging)